Kotlin/KEEP/proposals/KEEP-0444-improve-compile-time-constants.md

 ## Technical details

 Currently there are two interpreters that evaluate constants `FirExpressionEvaluator` in the frontend and `IrInterpreter` in the backend.
 While the former is quite limited, enforcing the constraints mentioned in [Motivation](#motivation), the later already can evaluate some functions and control flow constructs.
-Originally the design only planned for an interpreter in the backend where evaluation is easier to implement but even before `Ir` is generated the frontend compiler plugins run which expect all annotation arguments to be evaluated.
+Originally the design only planned for an interpreter in the backend where evaluation is easier to implement but even before `Ir` is generated we need to serialize annotations with arguments to metadata and provide evaluated arguments to the frontend compiler plugins.

 At the moment both interpreters have a different decision process to decide which functions can be evaluated, with the frontend looking up a set of hard-coded lists while the backend looks up if the function is annotated with `@kotlin.internal.IntrinsicConstEvaluation`.